amandaDD25/PI-Eletro_Rec/README.md

 ## How to use

-1. Install the app from a virtual store (Google Play, App Store)
+1. Install the app from a virtual store ([Google Play](https://play.google.com/store/apps), [App Store](https://www.apple.com/br/app-store/))
 2. Create your account
 3. Start using
+    - Schedule material pickups
+    - Check recycling stats